kdemirov/nba_fantasy/README.md

-There is admin part for fetching the needed data check java docs for detailed information, or you can import the postgres.dmp file in your database by running the scripts for windows and linux:
+There is admin part for fetching the needed data check java docs for detailed information, or you can import the postgres.dmp file in your database by running the scripts for windows or linux:

 ## Windows